subrata3112/WealthDesk-Assignment/README.md

 - No authentication added.
 User class is not getting completely used.
 - User Info not getting saved.
 - Had to merge guard and admin users to avoid complications in some methods.
+- getHistory not working.
+- time objects are not handled properly.
+Thus TotalAmount is storing garbage value.